Normal retirement age

 A reduction will be made to take account of the fact that you will be receiving your pension for longer.

-Once your pension comes into payment, the non-GMP element of your pensionable service prior to 6 April 1997 will not be increased.
-The part that relates to post 5 April 1997 service will be increased each 1st January by inflation up to 5%.
+Once your pension comes into payment, the non-GMP element of your pension will be increased each 1 January as follows.

 Death in retirement